og-tombar/fp-2025-tests/README.md

 ## Important Note

 The tests in this repository were only tested on a macOS machine.
-They might also work on a Windows machine, but this might require some further changes which are not listed in this document.
+They might also work on a Windows machine, but this might require some further configurations not listed in this document.

 ## Contributing

-I try to do my best adding test cases that cover all examples in the homework PDF files.
-If you feel like the coverage is partial and you want to add more test cases, contact me at og.tombar@gmail.com and I will add you as a contributor to this repository.
+- I try to do my best adding test cases that cover all examples in the homework PDF files.
+If you feel like the coverage is partial and you want to add more test cases, contact me and I will add you as a contributor to this repository.
+- It is possible that there might be errors or inconsistencies in some of the tests, so use your judgement and don't take them for granted.
+- In both of the scenarios above, contact me at og.tombar@gmail.com.

 ## Prerequisites